Tomo-chan Is a Girl!: Anime

 An anime television series adaptation was announced at Anime Expo in July 2022.
 It was produced by Lay-duce and directed by Hitoshi Nanba, with assistant direction from Noriko Hashimoto, scripts written by Megumi Shimizu, character designs handled by Shiori Hiraiwa, and music composed by Masaru Yokoyama.
 The 13-episode series aired from January 5 to March 30, 2023, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the series premiere at 24:30 on January 4, 2023, which is effectively January 5 at 12:30 a.m.
 JST.)
 The opening theme song is "Kurae!
 Telepathy" (くらえ！テレパシー, Kurae!
 Terepashī) by Maharajan.
-Rie Takahashi, Rina Hidaka, and Sally Amaki performed the ending theme song "yurukuru＊love" from Episodes 2–9 and 11–13, while Kaito Ishikawa, Kōhei Amasaki, and Yoshitsugu Matsuoka performed the theme song for Episode 10.
+Rie Takahashi, Rina Hidaka, and Sally Amaki performed the first ending theme song "yurukuru＊love" for Episodes 2–9 and 11–13, while Kaito Ishikawa, Kōhei Amasaki, and Yoshitsugu Matsuoka performed the second ending theme song "Jiribaki_love" for Episode 10.
 Crunchyroll co-produced the series and streamed it along with an English dub.